abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

         return None # remove the node

       # case 2: one child
-      elif not root.left:
+      elif not root.left and root.right:
         return root.right
-      elif not root.right:
+      elif not root.right and root.left:
         return root.left

       # case 3: two children
       else:
         # find the minimum value in the right subtree because it's the next largest value in the tree
         min_val = find_min(root.right)
-        # copy that value to the current node
-        root.val = min_val
+        root.val = min_val # replace the node with the minimum value
         # then recursively delete the minimum value in the right subtree
         root.right = remove(root.right, min_val)